The future of commissioning for social care

 Supporting local people and local economies

 Social care has the potential to be a key driver of inclusive economic recovery, bringing green jobs, and diverse local quality provision.
 It is already a major sector of the economy employing 1.5 million people in England.
 Its influence and impact affects all of us.
-Post-crisis the attention for the country will be reducing unemployment, improving health and wellbeing, and supporting more connected, resourceful and powerful communities.
-Social care can be key in delivering this –supporting people to lead the life they want, regardless of age or disability whilst also adding social value and promoting equality.
+Post-crisis the attention for the country will be preventing unemployment as well as addressing workforce gaps, improving health and wellbeing, and supporting more connected, resourceful and powerful communities.
+Social care can be key in delivering this – supporting people to lead the life they want, regardless of age or disability whilst also adding social value and promoting equality.

 Mapping shows that a care-led recovery can bring double the amount of jobs than similar stimulus spending on construction.
 Improving wages and seeing care as a skilled job, such as in Denmark, can be part of bringing long-term financial recovery, as well as affordability and sustainability.